 To claim your Home Owner Grant and/or Retro Grant online you will need the JURISDICTION NO, 539, and your roll number which is located on the top left of your property tax notice.
 The number format on your tax notice is as required by the Province to claim your grant online.
 The Province will also require to your Social Insurance Number and your birthdate to claim the additional grant if you are turning 65 this year or if are already 65.

-The online services code on the top left of your property tax notice can be used to view your property tax notice for 2021.
+The online services code on the top left of your property tax notice can be used to view your property tax notices.
 Do not use this code to make online payments, it is not your account number.
 Use your roll number as shown above the bar code on your property tax notice.
 If your financial institution requires more digits please add one or two zeros to the front of your roll number.

 Annually, the value of your property is assessed by BC Assessment Authority.
 Questions relating to your property assessment should be directed to the BC Assessment Office noted on the front of your assessment.
 Recorded information is available at 1-877-356-9313 or visit their website.